SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/matter-provisioning.md

         - efr32mg24

+**Important:** To ensure your Matter Solution can accommodate future Application Layer functionalities, we strongly recommend using Series 2 devices.
+In particular, the EFR32MG24 is recommended due to its higher Flash and RAM capacity.

 ## Provision Script

 The `provision.py` file is the main script used to load all the required data on the Matter device.
 This script requires: